MineFartS/noip-renew/README.md

 	 - Click 'Allow'
 	 - Copy the Web App URL

-Part 2 - Configuration
+Part 2 - Execution
 -
- - On line 1 of 'Config.txt', paste the Web App URL
- - On line 2 of 'Config.txt', type the email for your No-IP Account
- - On line 3 of 'Config.txt', type the password for your No-IP Account

-Part 3 - Execution
--
 - To run the script, `cd` into the directory with the script files and run  `python run.py`
+- The script will ask you for the following during the initial execution:
+    1. Apps Script URL
+    2. NoIP Email
+    3. NoIP Password